AirBnB and short-term holiday and flat share

 - The Agent may be in breach of legislation and your actions may mean there are severe financial penalties, and/or civil and criminal proceedings against them.

-In the event that any of the above apply we, and/or the landlord, may take action against you for compensation.
-This would relate to the amount of difficulty that the landlord suffers as a result of your actions.
+In the event that any of the above apply and either the Agency or the Landlord’s position is prejudiced we, and/or the landlord, may take action against you for compensation.
+This would relate to the amount of difficulty that the Agent and/or the landlord suffers as a result of your actions.
 We and your landlords reserve the right to apply to the courts for compensation for your illegal use of their property which may not be restricted to the unjustified enrichment you receive.